 What’s more, annuity owners are subject to market risk — just like equity investors.
 However, with the addition of a rider, the risk is greatly reduced.
 While this is only to a certain extent, it does give you some peace of mind if underlying stocks do not perform as expected.

 Additionally, there’s also the option of adding a minimum death benefit to an annuity.
 This lets the owner name a beneficiary who will receive the annuity’s value and income stream.
 There isn’t such a provision with equities.

 Should You Buy an Annuity or Equity?

-While it may seem like an annuity has a leg up over equities, Stan Haithcock, aka Stan The Annuity Man, argues that comparing the two is like comparing apples and oranges.
+While it may seem like an annuity has a leg up over equities, they aren’t really even close to the same thing.

 And, even though annuities are geared towards older individuals, the tax-deferred growth should be appealing to anyone.
 Regardless of your age, if you have the finances and contribute to a 401(k), a deferred annuity should be worth exploring.

 Moreover, annuities are ideal for those looking to maximize their Social Security and pass on a legacy.
 And, they’re also perfect if asset protection is of concern.